data-forge/data-forge-js/README.md

 	var series = dataFrame.getSeries('some-series');

-Get the series for a column by index:

-	var series = dataFrame.getSeries(5);

 Create a new data-frame from a subset of columns:

 	var columnSubset = df.subset(["Some-Column", "Some-Other-Column"]);

 ## Extract values from a series

-Note: the follow functions cause lazy evaluation to complete (like the *toArray* function in LINQ).
+NOTE: the follow functions cause lazy evaluation to complete (like the *toArray* function in LINQ).
 This can be performance intensive.

 Extract the values from the series as an array: